Salgat/RedditMirror/README.md

 After filtering down the links to a small set that are eligible for archiving, these links are checked against the redis database to check if they already have archives setup.
 If they don't, the first 20 non-archived links are POSTed to [archive.is](http://archive.is/) to be archived on their site.
 Each POST request returns a link to the archive, which is stored in the database to be recalled upon a GET request (GET http://localhost:5000/redditmirror/v1/mirror?url=myarchivedlink.com/) for that site's mirror.
 After 15 minutes, the whole process is repeated to archive the next 20 eligible submissions.

 ### Purpose
-This API was developed specifically for [RedditBoost](https://github.com/Salgat/RedditBoost), a chrome extension for reddit which, among it's over features, provides an interface to load available mirrors for reddit submissions.
+This API was developed specifically for [RedditBoost](https://github.com/Salgat/RedditBoost), a chrome extension for reddit which, among it's other features, provides an interface to load available mirrors for reddit submissions.